JeremyDezalos/DSE-Renamester/rk.md

 ## BS self reflections
 ----

+WARNING, TEST RELAYING WITH MORE THAN ONE HOP (I might have broken it) ALSO, I think there is an issue in "ExecRumorMessage", because the internal rumor use the RumorsMessage packet header information when processing single rumors, I think they should use the "Origin" field inside the rumor instead (and create a new header with it)

+signature is stored in the transport.Message, signature verification adds a Valid field in packets (updated during "ProcessPacket") registry/standard/mod.go, MarshalMessage probably where we can sign? registry/standard/mod.go, ProcesPacket probably where we can verify signature?

+Some signing go well, others don't, e.g. status when embededd in ack

 Next step: add renaming

 Idea: change routing table (yeah... again) to have a mapping as follow